Robust Sample Weighting to Facilitate Individualized Treatment Rule Learning for a Target Population: Preliminaries

 Suppose we have collected data on $n$ subjects: $(X_i, S_i, S_i A_i, S_i Y_i)$, $i = 1, ..., n$. $X_i \in \mathcal{X} \subset \mathbb{R}^p$ denotes a vector of pre-treatment covariates which contain confounding factors and treatment effect modifiers. $S_i$ is a population indicator such that $S_i = 1$ indicates subject $i$ is from the source population $\mathcal{S}$ and $S_i = 0$ indicates $i$ is from the target population $\mathcal{T}$. $A_i \in\{0, 1\}$ is a binary treatment indicator and $Y_i$ is the outcome of interest for which we assume larger outcomes are preferred without loss of generality.
 In our setting, $A_i$ and $Y_i$ are only observed for observations from the source population ($S_i = 1$).
 We will refer to the observations from $\mathcal{S}$ as the source sample and the rest as the target sample.
 Let $n_s$, $n_t$ be the sample sizes of the source and target samples, respectively, and $n = n_s + n_t$ be the total sample size.

-For causal interpretation, we use the potential outcome framework \citep{rosenbaum1983central,imbens_rubin_2015}, wherein each subject $i$ is assumed to have two potential outcomes $Y_i(1)$, the outcome if subject $i$ were to receive the treatment, and $Y_i(0)$, the outcome if $i$ were not to receive the treatment.
-Under the Stable Unit Treatment Value Assumption (SUTVA), the observed outcome in the source sample can be expressed as $Y_i = Y(A_i)$.
-Throughout this paper, we assume SUTVA holds.
-Under SUTVA we can associate each observation with a ``full'' random variate $(X_i, S_i, A_i, Y_i(0), Y_i(1))$, which across $i$ are assumed to be i.i.d. draws from a super-population.
+For causal interpretation, we use the potential outcome framework \citep{rubin1974estimating,rosenbaum1983central}, wherein each subject $i$ is assumed to have two potential outcomes $Y_i(1)$, the outcome if subject $i$ were to receive the treatment, and $Y_i(0)$, the outcome if $i$ were not to receive the treatment.
+Under the assumption known as the Stable Unit Treatment Value Assumption, the observed outcome in the source sample can be expressed as $Y_i = Y_i(A_i)$.
+Under this assumption, we can associate each observation with a ``full'' random variate $(X_i, S_i, A_i, Y_i(0), Y_i(1))$, which across $i$ are assumed to be i.i.d. draws from a super-population.

 Consider a prespecified ITR class $\mathcal{D} \subset \{0, 1\}^\mathcal{X}$.
 For an ITR $d \in \mathcal{D}$, the potential outcome following the treatment assignment prescribed by $d$ is $Y(d(X))$.
 The utility of the ITR $d$ can be measured by the \textit{value function}, which is defined as the population mean outcome were all subjects to receive treatment according to $d$.
 Specifically, the value function under the source distribution and the target distribution are